Conversion Of Partnership Firm Into Limited Liability Partnership Firm

 3. The partners of the Partnership Firm should be the partners of LLP and there should not be any addition or elimination of partners.
 Any such changes of partners can only be done after the completion of the conversion.

-4. All the partners of the Partnership Firm should be having valid DSC (Digital Signature Certificate) and at least two partners should be having DPIN (Designate Partner Identification Number) before such application for conversion is made.
+4. All the partners of the Partnership Firm should have a valid DSC (Digital Signature Certificate), and at least two partners should have DPIN (Designate Partner Identification Number) before such application for conversion is made.

 5. All partners should provide their consent for such conversion before any procedure for the same has been taken.